matabra/Hololens/hololens/shared-aad-accounts.md

 > [!NOTE]
 >  Since these are shared accounts, users using these accounts are not shown the typical first sign-in setup screens, including PIN and iris enrollments, biometric data collection notice, and various consent screens.
 You should ensure that the appropriate defaults are configured for these accounts via policy (see [Set up users on HoloLens 2 quickly](/hololens2-new-user-optimize?tabs=firstBlank%2CsecondBlank#additional-policies)) and that your users are aware of these defaults.

-### Known limitations of shared Microsoft Entra accounts
+### Key consideration of shared Microsoft Entra accounts
-- Shared Microsoft Entra accounts cannot use PIN or iris to sign-in in the current release, even if they've been enrolled.
+- Shared Microsoft Entra accounts do not use PIN or IRIS to sign into the device.
+Feedback from customers using "Generic" or "Service" account deployed traditionally is that a PIN was often stuck on the side of the device, or set to "123456" or similar.
+Therefore, the simple sign in button simplifies the login process, without changing the security posture of the device.

+## Conceptual Overview of Shared Microsoft Entra Accounts
+This process will allow a HoloLens device, to be allocated a user account, and sign into that user account with credentials that are linked to the device, and the device alone.
+The image describes the process

 ## Overview of the steps to configure shared Microsoft Entra accounts